BhadauriaDevansh/Employee-Management-System/README.md

 ### 5. Database Integration

-- Connects to a MySQL database for storing and retrieving employee data.
+- Connects to an MSSQL database for storing and retrieving employee data securely.
-- Implements stored procedures to prevent SQL injection and ensure data security.
+- Implements stored procedures to prevent SQL injection attacks and ensure data integrity.

 ## Project Structure

 The project is structured into the following main components:

-1. **EMSManager**: Java class responsible for managing database connections and executing SQL queries for employee data manipulation.
+1. **EMSManager**: Java class responsible for managing database connections and executing SQL queries using stored procedures for employee data manipulation.
 2. **EMSUI**: Java Swing-based user interface for interacting with the EMS system, including forms for adding/editing employees and managing attendance.
 3. **Stored Procedures**: Folder containing SQL stored procedures used for database operations, ensuring data integrity and security.